 3. Prepare your team to support and maintain your integration

 Zapier’s support team serves as frontline support for your Zapier integration.
 If your users find bugs with your integration, we will surface them to your team.
 We expect your team to promptly reply to those requests from your users and to maintain your integration.

 4. Submit your integration for review by the Zapier team

 Read our App Review Tips to help you better prepare your integration before submitting it for review.
 Navigate to the Visibility tab for your app and click the Make this App Public button.
-Expect to hear from us within a week.
+Expect to hear from us within 2-3 weeks.